Lumavate-Team/documentation/docs/6-CLI.rst

     .. code-block:: bash

-        profile Name: <<what you want to call your profile>>
+        Profile Name: <<name of profile in CLI>>

  #.
 A list of environments will appear.
-Select which environment you wish to associate with your profile:
+Select which environment you wish to associate with the profile:

     .. code-block:: bash

        Env Name                                    App                                                  Audience                                 Token                                     Name
        https://not-a-realm.place.lumavate-type.com https://not-a-real-realm.dragonfly.lumavate-type.com https://place.lumavate-type.com/notanapp dragonfly-lumavate-type.notarealtoken.com prod

-        Env: <<envrioment name you want your profile associated with>>
+        Env: <<name of environment you want the profile associated with>>

  #.
 A list of organizations will appear.
 Pick the one you want to edit with this profile.
 It should look like this:

     .. code-block:: bash

-        id Org Name                  Org Type Test Org 35 Sample command center     dev      None
+        id Org Name                  Org Type Test Org 35 Sample Command Center     dev      None
         49 Sample Studio             studio   False

         Org ID you want to associate with this profile: <<org id>>